 Estonian and other Finno-Ugric languages.

-The purpose of the Huittinen fund is to promote Huittinen’s artistic and cultural life and to support the nationwide wind music competition.
+The fund was established in 1995 and the purpose of the Huittinen fund is to promote Huittinen’s artistic and cultural life and to support the nationwide wind music competition.
 The Fund awards scholarships and awards.
-The fund was established in 1995.
+The sizes of the grant varies from a few hundred euros to a few thousand euros.
+Funding decisions are prepared in the fund committee’s meeting and submitted to the Board for decisions.
+The board of the Alfred Kordelin Foundation decides on grant recipients.

 More information